nAzmulHudaa/nAzmulHudaa/readme.md

 ## I'm a Curious Programmer !!

-- 🔭 I just launched my first course
+- 🔭 I'm currently working on Backend
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning MERN stack 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Learn Python and Django
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: Proggrammers don't sleep like me

 ### Connect with me: